Israel’s Netanyahu takes aim at media in webcast

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu has announced the launch of a new weekly webcast to “get rid of the fake from the news” ahead of national elections in April.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu is launching a new weekly webcast to “get rid of the fake from the news” ahead of national elections in April.

-In a video shared on social media Saturday, Netanyahu told a host that the webcast will “only cover the reality, and I will continue to ensure that it will be positive.”
+In a video shared on social media Saturday, Netanyahu said the webcast will “only cover the reality, and I will continue to ensure that it will be positive.”
 It’s set to launch Sunday on Netanyahu’s Likud party Facebook page.

-The prime minister appears to be modeling the idea off President Donald Trump’s “Real News Update,” a weekly webcast on Facebook hosted by the president’s daughter-in-law to counterbalance what the administration deems an oppositional media.
+The prime minister appears to be modeling the idea on President Donald Trump’s “Real News Update,” a weekly webcast on Facebook hosted by the president’s daughter-in-law to counterbalance what the administration deems an oppositional media.

-The tongue-in-cheek clip makes dismissive references to the police investigations into alleged corruption by the prime minister.
-Netanyahu says the media is against him.
+The clip makes dismissive references to the police investigations into alleged corruption by the prime minister.

 Most Read Nation & World Stories